 The carrying amounts of these receivables and payables (including trade balances due from/to related parties) approximate their fair values as they are subject to normal trade credit terms.

-(ii) Other receivables and cash at banks
+(ii) Other receivables, cash at banks and other payable

 The carrying amounts of these balances approximate their fair values due to the short-term nature of these balances.